Nick Hooper | a brief overview

 'It's clearly told from a place of a lot of thought and experience.
 The very direct way you show how immense a person's suffering is, when it's a significant physical struggle to be able to say and do what they want to say and do, is shockingly illuminating.’

 After the release of his first novel, Nick was accepted on the Gold Dust course in 2017, studying with well-known and respected author/teacher Shelley Weiner (A Sisters' Tale, The Audacious Mendacity of Lily Green).
 Towards the end of the following year, he released his second novel, The Occasional Gardener.
 The book's central character, Detective Inspector Arnold Rackham, has chosen the backwater of a safe, well-to-do town, only to find that the metaphorical weeds in his patch have grown without his noticing.
 As his memory deteriorates, he is helped by his ability as an artist, and by his faithful dog.
 The book has gone on to receive 5-star reviews on Amazon and inspired The Bookshop Band to compose a lovely song, which you can watch here.
-Its sequel, The Mirror in the Ice Cream Parlour, is due for release through Wordandnote Publishing on 23rd June 2019.
+Its sequel, The Mirror in the Ice Cream Parlour, was released through Wordandnote Publishing on 23rd June 2019, and is also available on Kindle.